Railway-Op-Sim/GB-Merseyrail/Documentation/MerseyrailNotes.md

 This route is open source and you can help contribute on [GitHub](https://github.com/Railway-Op-Sim/GB-Merseyrail).
 Please make an issue (or even a pull request) if you find bugs or have a suggestion to make the route better!

-If you would like to do something for this route, but are at a loss for what to do, either check the issues tab on GitHub or there are some ideas below:
-- Create a full day representation timetable
+If you would like to do something for this route, but are at a loss for what to do, either check the issues tab on GitHub or here are some ideas: create a full day representation timetable, create the real timetable, create any fictional timetable you can think of.
-- Create the real timetable
-- Create any fictional timetable you can think of

 If you have any problems while contributing for this route, you can join the [discord server](https://discord.gg/FmE8dxN) and ping mathstrains19#2057 or ask anyone around for help in the relevant chat channels.
 Don't forget to check the manual before asking questions, since they may already be answered there!